SHORT COURSES AND WORKFORCE DEVELOPMENT

 We have a long history of teaching vacuum-related short courses for workforce development.
 Onsite offerings can be arranged for a larger number of students, in addition to courses taught at our annual symposium.

-We developed a program of AVS Short Courses that will be offered September 13-15, 2023 in conjunction with the RMC AVS Symposium.
-The 2-day Overview of Vacuum Technology will be offered September 13-14, as well as courses on topics like leak detection, vacuum system contamination, thin films and deposition.
+We developed a program of AVS Short Courses that will be offered November 5-7, 2025 in conjunction with the RMC AVS Symposium.
+The 2-day Overview of Vacuum Technology will be offered November 5-6, Contamination Control on November 7th, Photovoltaics on November 5th, Sputtering on November 6th and ALD on November 7th.

 These courses align with goals for workforce training like TEC-P 2.0 Colorado (AVS Short Courses qualify for TecP grants), and workforce training related to the CHIPS for America act, which established large investments and incentives to support U.S. semiconductor manufacturing, research and development, and supply chain security related to the U.S. semiconductor industry.